mundl/lfstat/pkg/RcmdrPlugin.lfstat/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.

-There was 1 NOTE and 1 WARNING:

-* checking CRAN incoming feasibility ...
-NOTE
+There were no ERRORs, no WARNINGs and one NOTE when running R CMD check locally.

 Maintainer: 'Tobias Gauster <t.gauster@boku.ac.at>'

 New maintainer: